Get more info at the product’s page: SubSpline

 To make the paths for the light trails, you can use circular shapes and place them like orbits around the nucleus.
 Another way is to make a torus knot object (Control Panel > Extended Primitives) and extract one of its edge loops to use just a single spline as the path.
-But the better and easier way to get a cool path for this, is using Spiros script.
+But the better and easier way to get a cool path for this, is using Spiros plugin.
 It’s as simple as creating any primitive shape in 3dsmax.
-The one in this tutorial was made with that script.
+The one in this tutorial was made with that plugin.
 Look at the image below.

 Now open TurboSplines.
 At the Creation section, load the path/s and create 5 or 6 cylinders along the path/s to make the light trails.
 Use the extra feature Taper to make the trails look more dynamic and appealing.

 To make the bigger end of the cylinders look smoother, change the basic geometry of the meshes from cylinder to capsule (with rounded end).
 Go to Creation > Mesh Type and select Capsule.
 Then press ‘(Re)Buil Geometry’.